 We hide the addiction as well as we can because of the stigma and because our pride is so strong.
 We don’t want to be seen as weak.
 Inside though, there is a feeling of not belonging, of loneliness, of not being understood.

 There is no quick fix for addiction.
 Perhaps that is the hardest part.
-That is why for most people, the recovery journey needs to start in a residential rehab.
+That is why for most people, the recovery journey needs to start in residential rehab.
 These run various programs of recovery some of which last a few weeks, others are much longer.

 Rehab centres use group work and one to one therapy with one aim.
-That is to enable their clients to live a life in society without needing to revert back to their old addiction, whether it was escape through the ‘thrill’ of a bet, the ‘high ‘ of a crack pipe or the ‘oblivion’ of heroin, benzos or alcohol.
+That is to enable their clients to live a life in society without needing to revert back to their old addiction, whether it escaped through the ‘thrill’ of a bet, the ‘high ‘ of a crack pipe or the ‘oblivion’ of heroin, benzos or alcohol.

 The 12 step program and SMART Recovery are the better-known recovery models in the UK.